 Enrolled students with a Federal Work-Study job included in their financial aid award can participate.
-Incoming freshmen who are Federal Work-Study eligible can also participate during the summer prior to matriculation.

-The community service Federal Work-

-Study Program is a contractual agreement between Princeton University and the nonprofit agency.
+The community service Federal Work-Study Program is a contractual agreement between Princeton University and the nonprofit agency.
 Students are paid biweekly with a check issued from Princeton University.
 Pay rates vary with the job and fall within the wage scale for Princeton University student workers.